 Semester for Change

-Take time off from college to explore your interests, find a direction, and develop skills for education, career, and life
+Take time off from college to get back on track: explore your interests, find a direction, and develop skills for education, career, and life

 START ANY TIME

-The 14-week program is done on an independent basis; you can begin when you are ready
+The 16-week program is done on an independent basis; you can begin when you are ready

 “After my Sophomore year of college, I took a year-long leave.
 I wanted to use the time to grow before continuing school, but I had no clear path.
 So, when I started Semester for Change I had no idea what to expect.
 John quickly dispelled any “start-of-class” worries I had with the positive energy he brought.
 His passion for what he does made Semester for Change fun.
 Now, weeks away from the start of my first semester back at college I feel confident, and I can see my path.
 The skills I gained from Semester for Change will stay with me and benefit me forever.” – 2022 S4C Student